Skip to main content

 • Mobile Shelter Support Program Case Manager

-As a member of the UHHS department, this position provides direct case management supports to adults living in Covid-19 shelter recovery/isolation hotels as well as clients living in different shelter and respites around the GTA.
+As a member of the UHHS department, this position provides direct case management supports to adults living in COVID-19 shelter recovery/isolation hotels as well as clients living in different shelter and respites around the GTA.
 This support will serve clients with a complete range of complex issues, including health, financial, housing, legal and life skills issues.
 Working from a harm reduction, trauma-informed perspective, case managers provide extensive, direct one-to-one support, on-site visits and telephone contact to assist participants in identifying and achieving self-determined goals.
 Working closely with the client and external service providers involved, the Case Manager liaises with and coordinates access to services including substance use and mental health supports, landlords, health care providers, legal institutions, income supports, housing providers and other community services.
-This position reports to the Supervisor, Mobile Community Health Services and is part of CUPE 7797.

 Job Posting: See the posting here